 Nurse Practitioner Appointments and Billing

 A medical practitioner from the Beloit Health System is on campus several hours a week, Monday through Friday.
 Call the health center for schedules and appointments.
-The campus nurse is available to see students on weekdays from 9 a.m. to noon and 1 p.m. to 4 p.m.
+The campus nurse is available to see students on weekdays from 9 a.m. to 4 p.m. by appointment or as available.

 The Health Center can also set up appointments with off-campus medical personnel.